varunkrishna711/NodeRestAPI/README.md

 Steps:
 1. npm i  -  on both frontend and server
+2. Create a .env file in the frontend and copy the first environment variable to it
+3. Create another .env file in the server and copy the next 2 variables to it
-2. npm start -   on frontend
+4. npm start -   on frontend

 The site is hosted on netlify: